Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to do if you win the lottery

 Congratulations, you won big money!
 Here’s what to once you claim your cash prize.

 If you’ve experienced a sudden financial windfall, you’re probably bursting with excitement!
 But, you likely also have a million questions swirling around in your head about what to do next.
 That’s okay – we’ll walk through what you need to know to get your money, stay safe from pushy outsiders and settle in financially.

 What to do in the first few days

 It’s OK to celebrate your lucky day — just keep the news to yourself.

 When people come into a small fortune, they often become overwhelmed by the attention they draw.
 Long-lost friends and acquaintances from decades ago have a knack for showing up right when you acquire a lot of money.

-This is precisely the time when you don’t want to be the centre of attention.
-It might be smart to arrange professional help to keep from making unwise decisions.
+This is precisely the time when you don’t want to be the center of attention.
+You’ll first want to square away professional help to keep from making unwise decisions.

 Here’s what to do now: